 With each person and family we reach through food distribution, we are introducing nutrition education to transform the health and potential of working families, seniors and other individuals countywide.

-Last year, the Foodbank of Santa Barbara County distributed more than 8.5 million meals from two warehouse locations in Santa Barbara and Santa Maria.
+Last year, the Foodbank of Santa Barbara County distributed more than 9.3 million pounds of food from two warehouse locations in Santa Barbara and Santa Maria.

 Our food is utilized by 1 in 4 people in our community.